sycamoremoon/dotfile/README.md

 - `dotdiff` is used for see conflicts when porting from machine A to B

 ```
-# For example `dotfile .zshrc` failed
+# For example `dotlink .zshrc` failed
 linux> dotdiff .zshrc
 ```
 - Once you finished, record your settings to `setup.sh` for future using such as `dotsetup zshrc`,`dotsetup config/mutt/muttrc`.
 See `linux` branch's `setup.sh` for more examples.

 ```
-# Next time just run scripts on other machines
+# Next time just run script on other machines
 linux> ./.dotfile/setup.sh
 # if you are sure to overwrite the old dotfile
 linux> ./.dotfile/setup.sh -f